 The Italian-American family were big fans of Rocky Marciano and Tony DeMarco, as well as local fighter to Massachusetts, Marvin Hagler.

-The eldest of the bunch, all of Mark DeLuca’s siblings boxed, including his sister Rachel, but Mark was the only one to stick at it.
+All of Mark DeLuca’s siblings boxed, including his sister Rachel, but Mark - the eldest of the bunch - was the only one to stick at it.

 Mark Jr inherited his father’s nickname ‘The Bazooka’, which Mark Sr was given for his ability to hit so hard, although he admits he doesn’t hit as hard as his dad, preferring to be slicker with his style.